ericsink/SQLitePCL.raw/README.md

 The following platforms are currently supported:

- * .NET 4.5 on Windows
+ * .NET 4.5 on Windows or Mac OS X

  * Windows Phone 8